-Nicotine-based vapes, plus patches most effective method to quit smoking; new study reveals
+Nicotine-based vapes, plus patches most effective method to quit smoking: new study

 "E-cigarettes are less harmful than heat-not-burn tobacco products."

-A subsample of 226 participants were asked whether they smoked in their homes or cars.
+A sub-sample of 226 participants were asked whether they smoked in their homes or cars.

 Overall 87 per cent said their home was completely smokefree while 57 per cent said their car was smokefree.